Proto-Balto-Slavic language: Derivation of PBS verbs from PIE

+Personal pronouns

 Accentual system

 The Proto-Indo-European accent was completely reworked in Balto-Slavic, with far-reaching consequences for accentual systems of the modern daughter languages.
 The development was conditioned by several delicate factors, such as the syllable length, presence of a laryngeal closing the syllable, and the position of PIE ictus.
 There is still no consensus among Balto-Slavists on the precise details of the development of Balto-Slavic accentual system.
 All modern research is based on the seminal study of Stang (1957), which basically instituted the field of comparative Balto-Slavic accentology.
 However, many laws and correspondences have been discovered and are now held to be true by the majority of researchers even if the exact details sometimes remain in dispute.

 Early Balto-Slavic retained a simple accent in which only the placement of the accent was distinctive, but there were no pitch distinctions.
 The acute register was initially no more than an articulatory feature on certain syllables and could occur independently of accent placement.
 However, the acute was the trigger for several sound changes that affected the placement of the accent.
 For example, under Hirt's law, the accent tended to shift leftwards onto a syllable that bore the acute.

 On accented syllables, the acute came to be accompanied by a distinct pitch contour in late Proto-Balto-Slavic.
 Consequently, accented syllables of any type that could carry the acute register in Proto-Balto-Slavic (listed above) now differed in pitch contour as well as articulation; they had rising or falling pitch (whether accented acute syllables had rising or falling pitch differed by dialect).
 The tonal accents that emerged from this process are called "acute accent" and "circumflex accent" in Balto-Slavic linguistics.

 Syllables with a single short vowel could not bear the acute register and so also had no tonal distinctions.
 When accented, they had the same pitch contour (though nondistinctive) as a circumflex-accented syllable.
 The syllables are said to have "short accent".

 To reconstruct the Balto-Slavic accent, the most important are those languages that have retained tonal oppositions: Lithuanian, Latvian, (probably) Old Prussian and the West South Slavic languages of Slovene and Serbo-Croatian.
 However, one should keep in mind that the prosodical systems of dialects in the aforementioned languages are sometimes very different from those of standard languages.
 For example, some Croatian dialects like Čakavian and Posavian dialects of Slavonian Štokavian are especially important for Balto-Slavic accentology, as they retain more archaic and complex tonal accentual system than the Neoštokavian dialect on which modern standard varieties of Serbo-Croatian (Bosnian, Croatian and Serbian) are based.
 On the other hand, many dialects have completely lost tonal oppositions (such as some Kajkavian varieties, the Zagreb spoken nonstandard idiom).

 A minority view, originating from Vladimir Dybo, considers Balto-Slavic accentuation (based on correspondences in the Germanic, Celtic, and Italic languages) more archaic than Greek-Vedic and therefore closer to Proto-Indo-European.